Job Title: Case Manager

 Minimum Qualifications: In order to perform the essential duties and responsibilities of this position, an individual must possess the knowledge, training, skills and experience indicated by the following:

-Bachelor’s Degree in Social Work and/or in a related field, or 2 years of work and/or equivalent volunteer experience.
+Bachelor’s Degree in Social Work and/or in a related field, plus 1 year of work and/or equivalent volunteer experience.
+Experience with workforce development program design and implementation a plus.

+Bilingual English/Spanish speaking ability preferred.
 This position requires excellent written and verbal communication skills, including ease in addressing groups of clients and communicating with diverse workgroups.
 Ability to read, analyze, and understand general business periodicals, journals, technical procedures, safety manuals, and regulations.
 Applicant must have the ability to write reports.
-Bilingual English/Spanish speaking ability, or proficiency in another key service language (Amharic, Somali, Dari or Vietnamese) is a plus.

 Computer proficiency using Microsoft Office software is required.
 Familiarity with client-based software and email communications will be essential to regular communications and reporting.